superkisa/obsidian/Computer Vision/E12 KL divergence. Relation to crossentropy/KL divergence. Relation to crossentropy.md

 [Ссылка](https://habr.com/ru/articles/484756/)
 https://encord.com/blog/kl-divergence-in-machine-learning/
 Kullback-Leibler (KL) divergence, or relative entropy, is a metric used to compare two data distributions.
 It is a concept of information theory that contrasts the information contained in two probability distributions.
 It has various practical use cases in data science, including assessing dataset and model drift, information retrieval for generative models, and reinforcement learning.

+## KL Divergence: Key Takeaways

+- Divergence is a measure that provides the statistical distance between two distributions.
+- KL divergence is an asymmetric divergence metric defined as the number of bits required to convert one distribution into another.
+- A zero KL divergence score means that the two distributions are exactly the same.
+A higher score defines how different the two distributions are.
+- KL divergence is used in [artificial intelligence](https://encord.com/glossary/artificial-intelligence-definition/) as a loss function to compare the predicted data with true values.
+- Some other AI applications include generative adversarial networks (GANs) and data model drifting.
 ## Divergence in Statistics

 The divergence between two probability distributions quantifies how much the two differ from each other.